Tiagabine: Pharmacodynamics

 Tiagabine is primarily used as an anticonvulsant in the treatment of epilepsy as a supplement.
-Although the exact mechanism by which Tiagabine exerts its antiseizure effect is unknown, it is thought to be related to its ability to increase the activity of gamma aminobutyric acid (GABA), the central nervous system's major inhibitory neurotransmitter.
-Tiagabine attaches to the GABA uptake carrier's recognition sites.
-Tiagabine is thought to block GABA uptake into presynaptic neurons as a result of this action, allowing more GABA to be available for receptor binding on the surfaces of post-synaptic cells.
+Although the exact mechanism by which tiagabine exerts its antiseizure effect is unknown, it is thought to be related to its ability to increase the activity of γ-aminobutyric acid (GABA), the central nervous system's major inhibitory neurotransmitter.
+Tiagabine is thought to block GABA reuptake into presynaptic neurons through inhibition of GAT-1 and, as a result of this action, allowing more GABA to be available for receptor binding on the surfaces of post-synaptic cells.
+In rat studies, tiagabine prolonged GABA-mediated inhibitory post-synaptic potentials in the hippocampus, as well as increased GABA concentration in the extracellular space of the globus pallidus, ventral palladum and substantia nigra.
+However, tiagabine does not decrease neuronal GABA levels and induces compensatory GABA synthesis from glucose or glial glutamine precursors.